2025 Hong Kong Sixes

 The 2025 Hong Kong Sixes was the 21st edition of the Hong Kong Cricket Sixes that took place at the Mission Road Ground in Mong Kok, Hong Kong.
 The tournament consisted of 12 nations and was played across three days from 7 to 9 November 2025.

 Background

 The Hong Kong Cricket Sixes is a six-a-side international cricket tournament held at the Kowloon Cricket Club.
 It is organised by the Cricket Hong Kong and sanctioned by the International Cricket Council.
 The first edition was played in 1992 and was last played in 2024.
 The tournament returned in 2024 after a 7-year hiatus and the number of teams was increased to 12 from 8 in previous editions.
-Sri Lanka are the defending champions, having defeated Pakistan in the previous cup final.
+Sri Lanka were the defending champions, having defeated Pakistan in the previous cup final.

 Rules and regulations

 All standard laws of the game as laid down by the MCC applied with the following significant differences: